Erra Fazira

-Erra Fazira (born Fazira Wan Chek, 9 February 1974), is a Malaysian actress, singer, fashion model, TV host, film producer, as well as beauty pageant titleholder who was crowned Miss Malaysia World 1992.
+Erra Fazira (born Fazira Wan Chek; 9 February 1974) is a Malaysian actress, singer, fashion model, television host, producer and beauty pageant titleholder who was crowned Miss Malaysia World 1992.

 She rose to fame in the early and mid 1990s following her roles in Sembilu, Sembilu 2, Maria Mariana and Pasrah.
 She received critical acclaim and a Best Actress in a Leading Role trophy at Malaysia Film Festival twice for her portrayal of inspiring young sales girl and part time student Nurul Ain in Soal Hati (2001) and as Nora, an old lady with dark past in the film Hingga Hujung Nyawa (2005).
 She received another three Malaysia Film Festival's Best Actress award nomination for her performance in Soalnya Siapa?
 (2003), Persona Non Grata (2006), and Anak (2008).

 Early life

 Fazira was born in Sungai Choh, a small town in Rawang, Selangor the first child and the only daughter of Wan Chek and Azizah Zaik.
-Her parents were ethnic Malays.
+Her parents were Malays.
 Fazira was an active student during her school days and developed a passion for acting, which she showed an interest in at a very early age.
 She also joined many school's clubs and societies such as Scouting, St John Ambulance of Malaysia, the English Language Society and the Culture Club.
-She was also an active sports student back then and has represented herself and her school in Netball.
+She was also an active sports student back then and represented herself and her school in Netball.
 She said that the learning and involvement she did in those clubs played an important role in her later career.
 Fazira attended several different schools including SM Puteri Titiwangsa, Kuala Lumpur.